k8svisual/docs/docs/search.md

-Search provides the ability to search all K8s resources in the selected snapshot.
+Search tab provides the ability to search all K8s resources in the selected snapshot.

 The Search value input field can be used standalone or in conjunction with the Namespace(s) and/or Kind(s) inputs.
 All data provided in the 'Search value' field is case sensitive.

-The Namespace(s) and Kind(s) searches are performed before searching with the 'Search value' input data.
+The Namespace(s) and Kind(s) searches are performed __before__ searching with the 'Search value' input data.

 ### Search screen

+The following Search screen shows the selection of two Kinds, ConfigMap and Secret within the selected Namespace: kube-public.
+A table with the search results is shown below the entered parameters.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/tab_search.png">